 World Mental Health Day is celebrated every year on October 10 and is an opportunity to raise awareness about the importance of mental health.
 This year’s theme is “It’s Time to Prioritize Mental Health in the Workplace.”
-In this DIVE In blog, Blue Yonder associate and Time to Talk representative Claudia Kraft interviews fellow Blue Yonder associate Dave Rhodes about how his experiences have led him to discover why prioritizing one’s mental health is essential.
+In this DIVE In blog, Blue Yonder associate and Time to Talk representative Claudia Kraft interviews a fellow Blue Yonder associate about how his experiences have led him to discover why prioritizing one’s mental health is essential.

 How has your view of mental health changed over the years?
 Has your personal journey/experiences impacted this view?